This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 For Cricut users, you will need a Maker or a Maker 3 if you are cutting fabric, such as felt.
 If you do not have a Maker or Maker 3, check the materials list for your cutting machine and choose a compatible material for the shoes and arms.

-5. If you are not using buckles,and you prefer to add lace up shoes, hide the buckes from the canvas by clicking with your mouse on the eye next to the buckle image in the layers panel on the right side of the canvas.
+- If you are not using buckles, and you prefer to add lace-up shoes, hide the buckles from the canvas by clicking with your mouse on the eye next to the buckle image in the layers panel on the right side of the canvas.

-10. Choose your materials from the drop down menu on the Make It screen.
+- Choose your materials from the drop-down menu on the Make It screen.

-11. Press flashing Cricut light on your cutting machine.
+- Press the flashing Cricut light on your cutting machine.

-12. When removing the cut buckles from the cutting mat, use a Cricut spatula to gently lift then from the surface.
+- When removing the cut buckles from the cutting mat, use a Cricut spatula to gently lift them from the surface.

 For Printable Pattern